davidtreth/taklow-kernewek/sentence_generator/README.txt

 keskows5.py: the main program which creates the sentences and writes them to the command line.
 Using a predefined structure select words randomly from lists to make sentences.
+This is essentially a not very rigourously defined version of a context-free grammar.
 Verb inflections are done with a function inside the module.
 TODO - reimplement with external modules inflektya + mutatya. and a lot of tidying up.